Cardiff Moving Costs: What Affects Time and Pricing

 • Long kerb-to-door carry → Stage items near the entrance and keep a clear path to reduce walking time per load cycle.

-• Stairs or shared lifts → Book lift slots where required and stagger box weights so the team can maintain steady throughput.
+• Stairs or shared lifts → Book lift slots where required and stagger box weights so the team can maintain a steadier throughput.

 • Tight corridors and doors → Measure large items, remove legs or doors beforehand, and protect corners to avoid slow manoeuvres.